 The Dunning-Kruger Effect

-Geeky Definition of the Dunning-Kruger Effect: The Dunning-Kruger Effect is the tendency for unskilled people to make poor decisions or reach wrong conclusions, but their incompetence prevents them from recognising their mistakes.
+The Dunning-Kruger effect is the tendency for unskilled people to make poor decisions or reach wrong conclusions, but their incompetence prevents them from recognising their mistakes.
 It links well with the old adage: "Ignorance is bliss."
-In uncovering this tendency, Justin Kruger and David Dunning of Cornell University were partly influenced by this observation:

 An Example of the Dunning-Kruger Effect